-There were 43.9% of participants who had medical problems that the study doctors reported as possibly related to the study treatment.
-This was 220 out of 501 participants who received at least 1 dose of study treatment.
+There were 46.8% of participants who had medical problems that the study doctors reported as possibly being related to the study treatments.
+This was 231 out of 494 participants.

 More details about the results of this study are included later in this summary.